On a stronger reconstruction notion for monoids and clones: Preliminaries

 Concerning the reconstruction of countable \nbdd{\aleph_0}categorical structures from their automorphism groups we rely on the notions of \emph{(strong) small index property} and \emph{weak \nbdd{\forall\exists}interpretation}.
 These are actually properties of the automorphism group considered as a permutation group, so let $G\subs \Sym(A)$ be a permutation group on a countable set~$A$.
 We say that~$G$ has the \emph{small index property} (SIP), see~\cite[p.~144]{HodgesModelTheory}, if every subgroup $U\leq G$ of countable index contains the pointwise stabilizer $G_{(B)}$ of a finite subset~$B\subs A$.
 This is equivalent to asking that every subgroup $U\leq G$ with $\lvert G/U\rvert\leq \aleph_0$ is open in the Tichonov topology on~$A^A$.
 Strengthening this requirement, the permutation group~$G$ has the \emph{strong small index property} (SSIP), see~\cite[p.~146]{HodgesModelTheory}, if for every $U\leq G$ of countable index in~$G$ there is a finite set $B\subs A$ such that $G_{(B)}\subs U \subs G_{B}$, that is, $U$ lies between the pointwise and the setwise stabilizer of~$B$.
 The notion of \emph{weak \nbdd{\forall\exists}interpretation} needs a lengthy and technical definition that is nowhere needed in this text, so we leave it as an undefined black box tool and refer the reader to~\cite{Rubin1994} or~\cite[p.~1620]{MacphersonHomogeneousStructures} for more information.
 Only the consequences of this property in the context of countable \nbdd{\aleph_0}categorical structures without algebraicity (as stated in Theorem~\ref{thm:Rubin-group-categoricity}) are relevant for us.
+For brevity we say that a structure~$\mathbb{A}$ has the SIP, SSIP or a weak \nbdd{\forall\exists}interpretation whenever $\Aut(\mathbb{A})$ has it.